ampproject/amphtml/extensions/amp-bodymovin-animation/amp-bodymovin-animation.md

 Indicates whether the animation should be looping or not.
 By default, this attribute is set to `true`.
 Values for this attribute can be: `true`, `false`, or a number value.
 If a number is specified, the animation loops that number of times.

+##### noautoplay (optional)

+By default, an animation autoplays.
+If this attribute is added the video waits for an action to start playing.

 ##### common attributes

 This element includes [common attributes](https://www.ampproject.org/docs/reference/common_attributes) extended to AMP components.

+## Actions

+Please see [AMP Action Documentation](https://www.ampproject.org/docs/reference/amp-actions-and-events#amp-bodymovin-animation) for the actions available on `amp-bodymovin-animation` component.

 ## Validation